puneet0704/Face-Recognition-Attendance-System/README.md

   12.filedialog - Module from Tkinter for opening file dialogs.
   13.messagebox - Module from Tkinter for displaying message boxes.

 ## Note- It supports Pillow 9.5.0 version, versions above this will not run.
+Also, create a folder named 'data' in this repo to store the photo samples of the person.